 - When you export-import a subsite or lists, lookup fields become orphaned from its parent list!

 - When you save a lists as list templates and use it in another site, the lookup column no longer works – even though you created the parent lookup list in the target site!

-SharePoint lookup columns are connected with its parent lookup list column through WebID and ListID GUIDs which are generated every time when the object is recreated.
-So, when you export-import or re-create the parent lookup lists, this connectivity is broken.
+SharePoint lookup columns are connected with its parent lookup list column through WebID and ListID GUIDs, which are regenerated whenever the object is recreated.
+So, this connectivity is broken when you export-import or re-create the parent lookup lists.

 SharePoint: PowerShell to fix lookup column

 If you come across any of the above scenarios and your lookup column is broken, you have to relink the lookup column with its parent list.
 Use this PowerShell script to fix the lookup columns in SharePoint.

 PowerShell Script to fix SharePoint Lookup Column Blank Values: